allamiro/TLD-Domain-Scraper/README.md

 3. Update these portions of the code to reflect the target tlds  gov sites exclusions and country name you querying:

 I'm using iran tlds that ends with .ir and excluding their gov sites.
+Complete list of those tlds for each country can be found at https://whoisdatacenter.com/country/

 ```
 # List of TLDs to search